dotnet-websharper/core/docs/Resources.md

 An assembly, a type, a module, a static member or a module `let` declaration can be marked as requiring a resource (see "Declaring Resources and Dependencies" below for the different ways to declare a dependency).
-Any page that calls client-side code from this element will have the given resource included.
+Any page that calls this item's client-side code will have the given resource included.

 A resource B can also be required by another resource A. In this case,